 So there, April saw 42 separate posts.
 That’s why this month has been the best one so far.
 I feel like I achieved a lot, did a lot and most importantly rested a lot.
 I’m happy and so excited to see where the journey goes from here.
 May will include a few ARCs so keep an eye out for the May TBR post within the next few days!

-How did your month go?
+How does your April wrap-up look like?
 Did you manage to read everything on your TBR or did you get distracted with something else?